Eddie-Moy/Recitation-04/recitation-04.md

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

 **Enter answer here**
+There is a work of O(n) because we must loop through each time the word appears.
+The span is O(log(n)) because it can be parallelized.

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?